150g Califomia Prune puree

 10g dry last acting yeast

-In a free standing mixer with a dough hook, place the flour, salt, sugar and yeast and mix together. ln a separate bowl mix the eggs.
-Gradually add this to the dough and mix together until a ball has formed-should take4-5minutes.
+In a free standing mixer with a dough hook, mix the flour, salt, sugar and yeast.
+In a separate bowl, mix the eggs.
+Gradually add the eggs to the dry ingredients and mix together until a ball has formed.
+4-5 minutes.

-Add the butter a spoon at a time and mix for a further 3-4 minutes until completely combined.
-Lightly grease a large bowl, place the ball of dough inside and cover tightly with cling film.
-Place in the fridge to prove for at least 7 hours or over night.
-Once rested overnight, cut the dough into 4 equal amounts.
+Add butter, a little at a time and mix for 3-4 minutes until completely combined.
+Lightly grease a large bowl, place the dough inside, and cover tightly with plastic wrap.
+Store in the fridge to proof for at least 7 hours or over night.
+Once rested, cut the dough into 4 equal pieces.

-Knock out the air by kneading for a couple of minutes and roll one section out to a circle roughly the size of a dinner plate.
-Take a baking or pizza tray and line with grease proof paper.
-Place the rolled out dough on1op and spread with a thin layer of California Prune puree.
-Roll out the remaining pieces, layering up each one and spreading with California Prune puree.
+Knead the dough for a couple of minutes and roll one section into a circle roughly the size of a dinner plate.
+Place the rolled out dough on a baking sheet lined with parchment paper.
+Spread a thin layer of California Prune puree on the dough.
+Roll out the remaining pieces of dough and repeat the process.

-Place the last layer on top and using the grease proof paper, slide onto a large chopping board.
-To make the stars shape you need to cut the brioche.
-Start by making 2 cuts on the edge of the brioche opposite each other through all 4 layers, so you end up with about a 5 cm section in the center of the brioche which remains uncut.
+To make the star shape, you need to cut the brioche.
+Start by making 2 cuts on the edge of the brioche opposite each other through all 4 layers, so you end up with about a 5 cm section in the center of the brioche that remains uncut.

-Cut each quarter in half, again through all 4 layers but leaving the uncut circle in the middle.You will now have eight sections-cut each of these in half.
+Cut each quarter in half again through all 4 layers but leaving the uncut circle in the middle.You will now have eight sections.
+Cut each of these in half so you have 16 sections with the uncut middle circle.

-You should now have 16 sections, cut through the 4 layers,still all being held together by the middle uncut circle section.lf you find it easier you could place a 5cm diameter bowl in the middle of the brioche and cut the sections from the bowl outwards to the edge, always making sure the middle circle remains uncut.
+(Tip: Before you start cutting, place a 5 cm diameter bowl in the middle of the brioche and cut the sections from the bowl outwards to the edge, always making sure the middle circle remains uncut.)

 To twist the sections, take 2 sections at a time and twist them twice outwards then pinch the ends together to seal.
-Twist all the way round until you end up with a star shape.
+Twist all of the sections until you end up with a star shape.

-Preheat oven to 180°C/3SO”F/gas mark 4 and cook for 25-30 minutes.
-It is cooked when it is a lovely golden color-if it is coloring too much, lightly cover the top with foil.
+Preheat oven to 180°C/35O°F and cook for 25-30 minutes.
+It should be a lovely golden color when finished.
+If it is coloring too much, lightly cover the top with foil.